 Our Inclusion Team

-Mrs Rogers is the Deputy Head Teacher for Inclusion.
+Mrs Rogers is the Head Teacher for Inclusion.
 She is also the Designated Safeguarding Lead and a qualified SENDCo.

 Mrs Motton is a Wellbeing coach who runs nurture groups and social skills.

 Mrs Tebble is a wellbeing coach who runs lego groups and one to one mentoring.

 Mrs Fernandez is the Community Liaison Officer and oversees attendance.